 In summer 2009, the ship was drydocked and prepared to sail under her own power to South Africa - a plan which sadly fell through at the last minute.

-For 4 years, she was maintained by an expert V-Ships crew of around 40 who lived on board.
+For 4 years, she was maintained by an expert V-Ships crew of 40 who lived on board.
 She received essential maintenance and one of her nine giant diesel engines was always running.
-This provided power for lighting, air-conditioning, fire & other safety systems.
+This provided power for lighting, air-conditioning, fire & safety systems.

 By day, many passengers on other ships thought she was simply on a cruise visiting the port.
 At night, all her lights were seen to be on and she looked ready to set off on another cruise.
-Only the absence of the CUNARD logo from her sides, and the absence of passengers on her decks, told you another story.
+Only the absence of the CUNARD logo from her sides, and the absence of passengers on her decks, told another story.